 Families also receive follow-up information by email, including access to virtual support groups, educational materials, and guidance on starting their own recovery process.

-During the workshop, families learn about the disease of addiction and its impact on family systems, begin to examine the roles and dynamics that have formed around their loved one's substance use, and start developing the communication tools and boundaries that support recovery rather than inadvertently undermine it.
-It is frequently an emotionally significant experience.
-Families often describe it as the moment they first began to understand what they have all been living through.
+The first workshop is a three-day experience held Friday through Sunday, bringing together the client and their selected family members or support system.
+Families learn about addiction as a family disease, not simply the disease of one person, and begin to examine the roles and dynamics that have formed around their loved one's substance use.
+They start developing the communication tools and boundaries that support recovery rather than inadvertently undermine it.
+Families often describe this workshop as the moment they first began to genuinely understand what they have all been living through.

 Our Family Program includes two weekly virtual groups open to all participating families.